japila-books/apache-spark-internals/docs/scheduler/TaskResultGetter.md

 For a [DirectTaskResult](TaskResult.md#DirectTaskResult), the task scheduler:TaskSetManager.md#canFetchMoreResults[checks the available memory for the task result] and, when the size overflows configuration-properties.md#spark.driver.maxResultSize[spark.driver.maxResultSize], it simply returns.

+!!! note
-NOTE: `enqueueSuccessfulTask` is a mere thread so returning from a thread is to do nothing else.
-That is why the scheduler:TaskSetManager.md#canFetchMoreResults[check for quota does abort] when there is not enough memory.
+    `enqueueSuccessfulTask` is a mere thread so returning from a thread is to do nothing else.
+That is why the [check for quota does abort](TaskSetManager.md#canFetchMoreResults) when there is not enough memory.

 Otherwise, when there _is_ enough memory to hold the task result, it deserializes the `DirectTaskResult` (using the internal thread-local <<taskResultSerializer, taskResultSerializer>>).